Last updated: 1 July 2020

 Here is some helpful guidance to help you whilst you are staying at home.
 If you have serious symptoms you cannot manage at home, use NHS 111 online (please only call NHS 111 if they cannot get online).

-Alternatively, if you have no symptoms but wish to access screening for sexually transmitted infections, you can use our Express Test home testing kit.
+If you are over the age of 16 and have no symptoms but wish to access screening for sexually transmitted infections, you can use our online Express Test home testing service.

 Message for people who are HIV positive